respectevery01/origin/docs/en/about.md

 Life is a wilderness, not a shackle

-~~I've been conceptualising this story for two years now.
-I started it when I first entered college.~~

-~~Actually, the original protagonist wasn't Claude, but someone else.~~

 (I'm a sucker for perfection, and even though I've been working on this story for a long time, I still don't think I'll be able to finish it.
 I'll take my time to finish it.)

 Actually simply I'm lazy and don't want to update.